TBAS vs ASVAB: What Air Force Officers Need

 Fitting Both Tests Into Your Timeline

 Officer candidates often ask whether to prep for both tests at once.
-The answer depends on which career fields you’re targeting.
+The answer depends entirely on which career fields you’re targeting.

 If you’re applying to rated fields, build your prep in two phases.
-Phase one covers academic content for the ASVAB and AFOQT, these share enough overlap that studying together makes sense.
+Phase one covers academic content for the ASVAB and AFOQT, since these share enough overlap that studying together makes sense.
 Phase two is TBAS-specific: start psychomotor and spatial drills at least six to eight weeks before your test date.
 The two skill sets don’t cross-train well, so splitting your focus sequentially beats trying to do both simultaneously.

 Candidates who prep for rated fields while also targeting a non-rated backup field have the most to manage.
 That’s a legitimate strategy, but it requires an honest assessment of how much prep time you actually have.